 What Injuries and Side Effects Result from Elmiron?

 In addition to maculopathy and other forms of vision loss, patients who have been prescribed Elmiron have reported one or more of the following side effects:

 The U.S. Food & Drug Administration (FDA) encourages individuals to report drugs and medical devices that result in unexpected side effects or adverse events.
 This can be done online by completing a MedWatch Voluntary Reporting Form.

-Compensation in an Elmiron Lawsuit
+What Compensation is Recoverable in an Elmiron Lawsuit?